Skip Navigation

 FDA Issues Additional Tazverik Blood Cancer Warnings After Market Recall

-Despite its removal from the market in March, federal regulators are issuing new warnings urging doctors not to give patients the lymphoma drug Tazverik due to a higher-than-expected risk of blood cancers.
+Despite a decision to remove Tazverik from the market in March 2026, federal regulators have issued new warnings that urge doctors not to give patients the lymphoma drug, due to a higher-than-expected rate blood cancers associated with the treatment.

 Tazverik (tazemetostat) was approved by the U.S. Food and Drug Administration (FDA) in 2020 for certain patients with metastatic or locally advanced epithelioid sarcoma and follicular lymphoma.
 The approval was based on a single-arm clinical trial, meaning the drugโ€™s effectiveness was evaluated without being compared against another treatment.